- Docker Engine version compatibility

 gitlab-runner

 in a Docker container, ensure the configuration is not lost when you restart the container.
-Mount a permanent volume on which the configuration will reside, in either: - Optional.
+Mount a permanent volume to store the configuration.
+The volume can be mounted in either: - Optional.
 If using a

 session_server